Quantum-Optics-LKB/NLSE/paper/paper.md

 # Statement of need

+[`Numpy`](https://numpy.org/doc/stable/) [@harris2020array] is the default package for array operations in Python, which is the language of choice for most physicists.
+However, the performance of `Numpy` for large arrays and Fourier transforms quickly bottlenecks homemade implementations of popular solvers like the split-step spectral scheme.

 Over the years, there have been several packages striving to provide performant split-step solvers for NLSE type equations.
 Here are a few examples: